Leon Rosselson: Folk club singer

 His song "Tim McGuire" (who loved to play with fire), written during this period, was the subject of a complaint from the Chairman of Staffordshire Fire Brigades when it was played a number of times on BBC radio.
 The BBC, however, refused to ban the song, despite the protests, because (they said) the pyromaniac does get caught in the end.
 An earlier recording, though, the Topic EP Songs for City Squares, was labelled 'for restricted listening only' by the BBC.

 With Roy Bailey

 Hugga Mugga was released on the Leader label in 1971.
 Roy Bailey and Rosselson recorded That's Not The Way It's Got To Be in 1975.
 Two other collaborations followed, Love, Loneliness and Laundry (1977) and If I Knew Who the Enemy Was (1979).
 Rosselson also scripted two shows for performance with Roy Bailey and Frankie Armstrong: the anti-nuclear No Cause for Alarm and Love Loneliness and Laundry, about personal politics.

 Billy Bragg took "The World Turned Upside Down" into the charts in 1985.
 Dick Gaughan has also performed Rosselson's music ("The World Turned Upside Down" and "Stand Up for Judas").
 The Dubliners recorded Don't Get Married in 1987.
+Martin Carthy included a version of Rosselson's "Palaces of Gold", about the Aberfan disaster, on his 1976 album Crown of Horn and on various compilations.
+He commented: